ajhewitt/gigatron-rom/Docs/vCPU7.md

 is composed of a 44 cycles overhead, 14 to 18 cycles per shift, and 24 cycles per addition or subtraction.
-It is recommended to use `MULQ` for all small multiplication except for the multiplications by 2 and 4 which are better implemented with `LSRW`.
+It is recommended to use `MULQ` for all small multiplication except for the multiplications by 2 and 4 which are better implemented with `LSLW`.

 **History:**
 A SYS call to perform 16 bits multiplications and divisions was